The Pinay Homeschooler

 Christmas Present Measuring Activity

-This activity also reinforces sequencing and ordering of sizes: identify the biggest, smallest, longest, shortest Christmas present.
-You can also ask your child or students to order the sizes of the presents (or snap cubes) from biggest to smallest or smallest to biggest.
+This activity helps to reinforce the concepts of sequencing and ordering, specifically the identification of the biggest, smallest, longest, and shortest Christmas presents.
+You can further engage your child or students by asking them to arrange the presents (or snap cubes) in order from biggest to smallest or from smallest to biggest.

 Christmas Present Measuring Activity